 Watermelon satisfies the sweet tooth with its natural sugar content.
 It is also known to reduce muscle soreness, soothe the skin, and protect the joints from inflammation.

 Adding watermelon to a diabetes diet is not harmful.
 Though watermelon has a high GI, it is 90% water, and its seeds contain fiber.
-If incorporated with portion control, watermelon may not cause a sudden rise in sugar levels.
+If incorporated with portion control, people with diabetes can consume 150-200 gm watermelon at one time.

 Watermelon and diabetes do not have a one-size-fits-all approach.
 Everyone's body has a different response to different foods.
 If you have diabetes, you can include a small portion of watermelon in your diet.
 Track your glucose levels after consuming watermelon and see how your body responds.
 People with diabetes should consult a doctor/dietician before making any significant changes in their diet.
 They will recommend portion sizes based on an individual's weight goals and how their body may react to them.